|Shanghai Museum Pictures|

 As a Chinese saying goes, it is better to see for oneself than to hear many times.
 Shanghai Museum welcomes visitors to see and enjoy Chinese culture.

-Take City Sightseeing Bus and get off at Shanghai Museum.
+2. Take City Sightseeing Bus Line 1 or Line 2 and get off at the museum.

 Note: For detailed information on Dynasties, please refer to History of China.